Get 20% OFF your perfect routine. Take our health quiz.

 Is ashwagandha safe while breastfeeding?

-Most experts say no due to limited research and potential hormonal effects.
-Consult a GP before using any herbal supplement.
+Most experts say no, due to limited research and potential hormonal effects on infants.
+Consult a GP before taking any herbal supplement.

 Can ashwagandha reduce milk supply?